qbalsdon/pico_rgb_keypad_hid/README.md

 ![Structure](readme_images/display_wiring.png)
 1. Ensure you uncomment all the references to the picodisplay in the `code.py` file

-  - `from picodisplay import *` imports the behvaiour and the custom wiring
+  - `from picodisplay import *` imports the behvaiour and the custom wiring (if you want the buttons, wire them up too!)
   - all references to `picoDisplay.render(...)` to show the initial screen and when the layouts are swapped
 2. include the `picodisplay.py` file and the `images/` directory.
 You will need to copy the other Adafruit `lib/` files across, namely